sudomesh/ql570/README.md

 # About

-This program prints 1083 by 336 pixel monochrome PNG files on the Brother QL-570 and QL-700 thermal sticker printer by writing to the Linux device file (e.g. /dev/usb/lp0).
+This program prints monochrome PNG files on the Brother QL-570 and QL-700 thermal sticker printer by writing to the Linux device file (e.g. /dev/usb/lp0).

 # Prerequisites